brooksgarrett/resume/resume.md

 **Hewlett Packard Enterprise, Fortify on Demand,** *Information System Security Officer* \
 *January 2016 - Present*

-I am responsible for developing formal policies, procedures, and standards governing the security functions within FoD.
-This position requires a strong ability to communicate well and work with multiple teams to ensure changes are propagated across the organization and all procedures are followed.
-I report directly to the Director of Fortify on Demand and provide guidance on threat and risk management for the entire organization.
-After assuming the role of ISSO I delivered ISO 27001 in under six months and 73% under budget.
+Responsible to the Director for developing formal policies, procedures, and standards governing the security functions within FoD.
+This position requires a strong ability to communicate well and work with multiple teams to ensure changes are propagated across the organization and all procedures are followed, and provide guidance on threat and risk management.
+After assuming the role of ISSO I delivered ISO 27001 in under six months and 62% under budget.
 I have maintained FedRAMP pATO with no significant findings for three consecutive years.

 **Hewlett Packard Enterprise, Fortify on Demand,** *Integration Architect* \